Veterans News Service Los Angeles since 2012

 - Writing 300+ original stories and informational articles on VA Benefits, VA Misconduct, the plight of homeless Veterans, and other articles of interest to Veterans and Members of their Families since 1997,

 - Researching on the Internet and Law Libraries 38 United States Code – Veterans Benefits and Pensions, Social Security Laws, and other Laws and “Case Law” to write Briefs for Veterans for their Service-Connected Disability Compensation and Social Security Disability Insurance Claims.

 Why Terry Richards Dedicated His Life to Helping Homeless and Disabled Veterans. https://vnsla.com/2013/02/18/whyidedicated/

-The primary Mission of Veterans News Service Los Angeles www.vnsla.com is to provide Veterans and their families an array of information on Veterans Affairs that is not ordinarily found on other Veterans sites on the Internet, especially information about VA Misconduct, and certain Claims and Benefits that the VA does not widely advertise nor really want Veterans and their Family Members to know about.
+The Mission of Veterans News Service Los Angeles www.vnsla.com and Columnist Terry Richards is to provide Veterans and their families an array of information on Veterans Affairs that is not ordinarily found on other Veterans sites on the Internet, especially information about VA Misconduct, and certain Claims and Benefits that the VA does not widely advertise nor really want Veterans and their Family Members to know about.

 1. “Stand-downs”, VA and VA Funded Grant Per Diem Homeless Programs which including Transitional Housing, HUD-VASH (VA Supported Housing) Voucher availability and other affordable housing availability and locations.